-The 2014 DLF Forum will be in Atlanta, GA, October 27-29 at the Georgia Tech Hotel & Conference Center.
+The 2014 DLF Forum was in Atlanta, GA, October 27-29 at the Georgia Tech Hotel & Conference Center.

-Participation is open to all who are interested in contributing to and playing an active part in the successful future of digital libraries, museum and archives services, and collections.
-The Forum will feature presentations and panels, workshops, research updates, working sessions, demos, and more.
+Participation was open to all who are interested in contributing to and playing an active part in the successful future of digital libraries, museum and archives services, and collections.
+The Forum featured presentations and panels, workshops, research updates, working sessions, demos, and more.

 Use the hashtag #dlfforum to tweet about the DLF Forum!

 This Forum Update was provided by Yasmeen Shorish, Physical & Life Sciences Librarian at James Madison University. @yasmeen_azadi | https://staffweb.lib.jmu.edu/users/shorisyl Thanks to the DLF + ARL Fellowship aimed at underrepresented groups, I attended my first-ever DLF in October.
 To be honest, I wasn’t sure what to expect.
 I …Read More

 This Forum Update was provided by Sumitra Duncan, New York Art Resources Consortium (NYARC) Web Archiving Coordinator, Frick Art Reference Library.
 Find her on Twitter @artlibrariannyc.
 In late October I traveled to Vancouver, B.C., to attend my first Digital Library Federation (DLF) Forum as a Museum Cross-Pollinator …Read More

 This Forum Update was provided by Bojana Vidović, Librarian, Zrenjanin National Museum in Serbia.
 As a second generation of fellows of the Samuel H. Kress Foundation and the DLF for cross-pollinators – museum professionals seeking for expanding knowledge in digital technologies and trends– I am honored …Read More